-EPBC COND NUMI OITION BER EPBC CONDITION SSI RELEVANT SSI 7474 CONDITION COMPLIANCE STATUS EXPLANATION Note, refer to of the CSSI7474 approval for Table E2: Ecosystem Credits to be Retired and Table E3: Species Credits to be Retired.
+EPBC COND NUM ITION EPBC CONDITION SSI RELEVANT SSI 7474 CONDITION COMPLIANCE STATUS EXPLANATION Note, refer to the CSSI7474 approval for Table E2: Ecosystem Credits to be Retired and Table E3: Species Credits to be Retired.
 See Appendix D .
 1 С Implement biodiversity conditions E17-E21 and E23-E26 of Part E, Schedule 2 of the State Infrastructure approval, where they relate to monitoring, managing, minimising, reducing, avoiding, mitigating, offsetting, recording, or reporting on, impacts to protected matters.
 E19 The Proponent may review and update the ecosystem and species credit requirements in Tables E2 and E3, except as required by Condition E25, to reflect the final construction footprint and resulting extent and type of plant community types to be cleared.
 Amendments to the ecosystem and species credit requirements must be undertaken in consultation with EES and DAWE and submitted to the Planning Secretary for approval within six (6) months after the commencement of construction or as agreed in writing by the Planning Secretary.
-Not applicable ARTC are in the process of revising the IFC CIZ and are preparing a modification to the SSI 7474 approval to meet the requirements of E19, for which DPE have granted an extension for condition E19 until 30 June 2022.
-1 С Implement biodiversity conditions E17-E21 and E23-E26 of Part E, Schedule 2 of the State Infrastructure approval, where they relate to monitoring, managing, minimising, reducing, avoiding, mitigating, offsetting, recording, or reporting on, impacts to protected matters.
+Compliant ARTC have developed a Construction Impact Zone (CIZ) (as defined by Issue for Construction (IFC) drawings), which is within the approved SPIR footprint under the EIS/SPIR.
+The IFC CIZ substantially minimised impacts to PCTs as listed in Table E1.
+ARTC further revised the CIZ in June 2022, with the intent of reducing the areas of impacted PCTs as reflected in Table E1.
+This was completed and approved by DPE on 22 June 2022.
+DCCEEW were consulted and provided feedback during this process 1 С Implement biodiversity conditions E17-E21 and E23-E26 of Part E, Schedule 2 of the State Infrastructure approval, where they relate to monitoring, managing, minimising, reducing, avoiding, mitigating, offsetting, recording, or reporting on, impacts to protected matters.
 E20 The review and update of credit requirements must be undertaken by: (a) using the vegetation mapping, and the extent of impact in the revised development footprint (Table 3.4) in the July 2020 Addendum to the Inland Rail - Narrabri to North Star Biodiversity Assessment Report; and/or (b) completing verification surveys to confirm the extent, type and condition of native vegetation to be impacted.
 Where verification surveys are required, they must be undertaken in consultation with EES.
-Any additional surveys must be undertaken at the time of year when groundcover is most likely to be predominantly native.
-If evaluation is not possible at a time Not applicable ARTC has been granted an extension by DPE to undertake a revision of biodiversity credit offsets and ARTC is in the process of revising credits in accordance with the relevant conditions of approval.
+Any additional surveys must be undertaken at the time of year when groundcover is most likely to be predominantly Compliant ARTC have developed a Construction Impact Zone (CIZ) (as defined by Issue for Construction (IFC) drawings), which is within the approved SPIR footprint under the EIS/SPIR.
+The IFC CIZ substantially minimised impacts to PCTs as listed in Table E1.
+ARTC further revised the CIZ in June 2022, with the intent of reducing the areas of impacted PCTs as reflected in Table E1.
+This was completed and approved by DPE on 22 June 2022.
+DCCEEW were consulted and provided feedback during this process.